PennTURBO/disease-diagnosis-knowledgegraph-pipeline/ICD9CM_SNOMED_MAP-to-RDF.md

 `$ sh curl-uts-download.sh https://download.nlm.nih.gov/umls/kss/mappings/ICD9CM_TO_SNOMEDCT/ICD9CM_TO_SNOMEDCT_DIAGNOSIS_201812.zip`

-- Even if the authenticaion and downlaod were successful, the script will spew out some HTML.
-SOmething like
+- Even if the authentication and download were successful, the script will spew out some HTML.
+Something like

 > You have been successfully logged out of the UMLS Terminology Services.

 is expected.
 You can examine the HTML more closely if desired.
-If ou get a roughly 1 MB zip file, your download was probably successfu.
+If you get a roughly 1 MB zip file, your download was probably successful.

 - Unzip the download to obtain two tab delimited data files like